snakem982/Pandora-Box/README.md

 ## Why not open source?
 - Because the code is so poorly written

+## About tun mode
+### How to enable tun?
+- Right-click on Win and run as administrator
+- Enter the command sudo /Applications/pandora-box-amd64.app/Contents/MacOS/Pandora-Box in the Mac terminal
-## Why is tunnel not supported?
+### Why is it not recommended to enable it?
-- Support tunnel, the software requires advanced permissions
+- To support tunnel mode, the software requires advanced permissions
-- Opening a tunnel sometimes causes high CPU usage
+- Tunnel mode sometimes causes CPU usage to explode
-- Close the tunnel and the software memory usage will be stable
+- Disable tunnel, the software memory usage is relatively stable

 ## Preview
 ### light-general